CLAS 2029 - Rome! Rise of Empire from 509BC to AD14

 - Assessment must maintain academic standards.

-Assessment Related RequirementsRegular attendance at lectures and tutorials is expected of all students in this course.
+Assessment Related RequirementsRegular attendance at tutorials is expected of all students in this course.
+Students should watch and take notes of lectures on a weekly basis.

-- Students must keep a copy of all assignments until their originals have been returned to them.
+- Students must keep a copy of all assignments until their final grades for the course have been officially released.

-- Any student with an ongoing, serious medical or personal condition which is likely to impact significantly on work is strongly recommendedto consult with a Student Counsellor or Disability Liaison Officer at the start of semester.
-A plan can then be negotiated with the course co-ordinator about any necessary modifications to assessment, such as extension of due dates (although there will be no exemptions from all the assignments, or from regular tutorial and lecture attendances).
+- Any student with an ongoing, serious medical or personal condition which is likely to impact significantly on work is strongly advised to consult with a Student Counsellor or Disability Liaison Officer at the start of semester.
+A plan can then be negotiated with the course co-ordinator about any necessary modifications to assessment, such as extension of due dates (although there will be no exemptions from all the assignments, or from regular class attendance).

 - There is no possibility to resubmit any written assignment in this course.